SiddhantKadwe/Edge-Detection/README.md

 # ROS-Edge-Detection

-The following tasks were completed as part of Neura Robotics interview on Edge Detection using ROS.
 The goal is to detect edges of a checkboard and highlight them with a green line.

 First, in the catkin_ws/src/edge_detection_ros/ folder, decompress the robot.zip package.
 A video of one run of the robot with the point cloud is in the folder video/